Skip to Content

 WHY SCIS NEEDS TO PROCESS PERSONAL DATA

-In order to carry out its ordinary duties to member schools, those individuals used as contacts within the schools, and anyone making an enquiry with SCIS, we need to process a wide range of personal data about individuals as part of its daily operation.
+In order to carry out its ordinary duties to member schools, those individuals used as contacts within the schools, and anyone making an enquiry with SCIS, we need to process a range of personal data about individuals as part of its daily operation.
 Some of this activity SCIS will need to carry out in order to fulfil its legal rights, duties or obligations – including those under a contract with its member schools.
-Other uses of personal data will be made in accordance with our legitimate interests, or the legitimate interests of another, provided that these are not outweighed by the impact on individuals and provided it does not involve special or sensitive types of data.
+Other uses of personal data will be to meet our legitimate interests, or the legitimate interests of another, provided that these are not outweighed by the impact on individuals.

 SCIS expects that the following uses will fall within that category of its “legitimate interests”: